There are currently too many pubs closing and either being demolished and being replaced by houses or shops or ...,

 g) Euphorium Bakery Ltd have re-opened the Golden Bottle in Lockleaze, the Victoria in St Werburghs and the Coach and Horses in Gloucester Lane (Old Market).

-h) The Albert and London Inn in Bedminster and the Velindra in Redcliffe have been refurbished and re-opened by the Holt family.
+h) The Albert and London Inn in Bedminster and the Velindra in Redcliffe have been refurbished and re-opened by the Holden family.

 There have been several pubs not connected with any chain, whose fortunes have been turned around in recent years.
 The pubs that come readily to mind are: